awslabs/aws-well-architected-labs/content/Operational Excellence/100_Labs/100_Inventory_Patch_Management/3_deploy_env_iaac.md

 * Err on the side of using too many tags rather than too few tags.
 * [Develop a tagging strategy](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/).

->**Note**<br>It is easy to modify tags to accommodate changing business requirements; however, consider the consequences of future changes, especially in relation to tag-based access control, automation, or upstream billing reports.
+>**Note** It is easy to modify tags to accommodate changing business requirements; however, consider the consequences of future changes, especially in relation to tag-based access control, automation, or upstream billing reports.

->**Important**<br>**Patch Group** is a reserved tag key used by **Systems Manager Patch Manager** that is case sensitive with a space between the two words.
+>**Important** **Patch Group** is a reserved tag key used by **Systems Manager Patch Manager** that is case sensitive with a space between the two words.

 ## Management Tools: CloudFormation